How To Grow And Deepen New Friendships

 Just spend more time together

 Time is an important enough factor that we often naturally become better friends with the people our lives put us into a lot of contact with.
 We form relationships with our co-workers, friends of friends, classmates, and team members.
-With time friendships can even develop between people who were pretty neutral towards or uninterested in each other at first.
+With time friendships can even develop between people who were pretty neutral toward or uninterested in each other at first.
 It won't happen with everyone, but sometimes we'll meet someone we think we could take or leave, but as we get to know them they'll grow on us.

 Even in the absence of everything else, time alone has some power to bond people.
 After we've known someone for long enough, provided we don't totally hate them, we can't help but see the relationship as stronger (e.g., "Natasha and I did our whole undergrads together").
 Similarly, if someone is in our social circle for a while, but we were never especially close to them, we still tend to see them as a member of the tribe.